 And yes, I’ve had those “mean girl” friends at a few points in my life, too.
 I definitely channeled a lot of my own challenges with female friendships into this story.

-I won’t give it away, but you decide to create a really great twist at the end of the book that I, honestly, did not see coming.
-Did you always know you were going to twist the plot this way or did it come to you as you were writing it?
+I love books with a twist, and you created a solid one for readers.
+Did you always know you were going to twist the plot this way or did it come to you as you wrote it?

 In my mid-20s, I landed my dream job with a fast-growing public relations firm.
 I climbed the ladder quickly, and before long I was managing some of our largest accounts.
 I loved my job, even though it was often stressful and overwhelming.

 But there was one job requirement I couldn’t stand: Presenting.
 I hated speaking in front of people, with all eyes on me, and I did everything I could to avoid it.

 I finally confided in one of the partners.